wondrousWebWorks/portfolio/testing.md

 - All qualifications are listed :heavy_check_mark:
 - **Hovering** over qualification name gives expected **colour transitioning effect** (lighter) :heavy_check_mark:
 - **Clicking** on **qualification name** triggers the visibility of a qualification body to show additional information and set the qualification name (heading) background colour to a lighter shade of grey :heavy_check_mark:
-- The qualification body contains the following components and behaviour:
+- The qualification body contains the following components and behaviour: :heavy_check_mark:
   - **Icon** and information for the **issuing Institute / Authority** are listed :heavy_check_mark:
   - **Icon** and information for the **issue date** are listed :heavy_check_mark:
   - **VIEW** and **MORE INFO** buttons are present :heavy_check_mark: